 The short gist of it is that when you are feeling frustrated with your husband, turn to God before you go to your husband.
 Odds are, God can help you feel better about it without you having to make your husband feel bad.

 #4 – Start your marriage the right way as newlyweds

 When we were engaged, Phillip’s stake president gave him this important piece of advice for us as newlyweds:

 “At the end of your wedding day, when you get to the hotel, sit down and write in your journal before you go to bed.
 Even waiting that one night to write will cause you to lose a lot of the emotion and memory of the day.”

 I am so glad that we did that.
 I recently read Phillip’s entry from that day, and it was extremely touching.

-Another friend gave me this advice:
+Another friend gave me this important advice for newlyweds:

 “Before going to bed that night, read your scriptures and say a prayer.
 You’ve just started a new family, and you should start it the right way.”